Jy-Lau/ad_system_main/README.md

 - **SPAT:** - *(As mentioned above)*
 - **CAM:** - *(As mentioned above)*
 - **DENM:** - **Dencentralized Environmental Notification Message** is used to inform the nearby vehicles to make a way during emergency situation happened on the ego-vehicle.
+- **SRM:** - **Signal Request Message** is sent by the ego-vehicle to traffic signal system to request a green light for priority passage through an intersection.
+- **SSM:** - **Signal Status Message** is sent by the traffic signal system in response to SRM, including whether the requested priority is granted, and provides information on signal timing adjustments.

 ## Milestone
 ![Milestone](doc/milestone.png)